0368.3464.01 Course Policy

 the precise (sub)sections covered are listed on the course web site.

 Please read the chapter material as needed.

-- Homework assignments will be posted on the web site starting after the third lecture,
+- Homework assignments will be posted on the web site starting at the third lecture.

 Assignments are designed to coax you into reading over the material in the book (which is a good idea anyway).